Choose an Issue - Why Voting for Something Is Important?

 Voting with a plan means we expect specific outcomes.
-When we vote for candidates for random reasons, such as their name was the first on the ballot, or just because they look a certain way, or they're not the other candidate, we will probably end up with the same Philly politics.
+When we vote for candidates for random reasons, such as their name was the first on the ballot, or just because they look a certain way, or they're not the other candidate, we will probably end up with the same old politics.

-Try our Six Steps to Better Voting
+Three Steps to Better Voting

 We know.
 Life gets hectic.
-You don't have to do everything on the list but thinking through why you're walking into that voting booth means that we can start to bend the system toward what we'd like it to be.
+You don't have to do everything on the list, but thinking through why you're walking into that voting booth means that we can start to bend the system toward what we'd like it to be.
 All of us must find ways to get beyond political advertisements to find effective public servants.

 Remember, we're all about using our relationships to make our communities better.
 If you take a step back, you may find that you already do many things on the list, but not as strategically as this plan.
 We've also got you covered.

-Talk to your family, friends, and neighbors.
+3 - Talk to your family, friends, and neighbors.
 They may have a different opinion of the candidate.

 Ready to pick candidates?